ziapeltagames/six-winters/docs/DESIGN.md

 ## Mission Location Effects

 Mission locations typically are ways to interact with obstacles that are in play.
 Usually mission locations have negative effects.
 It's not essential that mission locations have any effects at all.
+A big part of mission locations are their tags.

 * Take Discord
    * Can be modified based on obstacles at the location, such as take X discord for each type of Y obstacle